 Restart from Recovery:

-To boot up your MacBook in Safe mode your just have to press the Shift+power button at the same time for about 10 seconds.
+To boot up your MacBook in Safe mode you just have to press the Shift+power button at the same time for about 10 seconds.
 The MacBook will boot up in safe mode in this way.
-However, if this still stuck to the black screen and no effect then just go for next the hardware fixing guide.
+However, if this is still stuck to the black screen and has no effect then just go for next to the hardware fixing guide.

 2. Fixing the Hardware on MacBook

-The next part that comes to fix the internal hardware on your MacBook.
-Maybe your MacBook SSD is just disarranged when you just dropped it or any corrosion into the connector can have such issue occurred.
+The next part comes to fix the internal hardware on your MacBook.
+Maybe your MacBook SSD is just disarranged when you just dropped it or any corrosion into the connector can have such an issue occur.